How your variable income may impact your Centrelink payment

 Most types of income count in your income test.
 We use this and your assets test to assess if you can get a payment, and to calculate your rate of payment.

-When to claim JobSeeker Payment
+When you’ll get your first JobSeeker Payment